-Sports betting is underway at live casinos in Maryland, but it’s sometimes a pain to make the drive to one of the locations.
-Online sports betting is in the works for Maryland, but progress continues to move slowly.
-Meanwhile, sports bettors in Maryland who would like to wager from home do have one legal option — daily fantasy sports contests.
+Sports betting is underway at live casinos in Maryland, and online sports betting finally launched in November 2022.
+Sports bettors in Maryland also have one other legal option — daily fantasy sports contests.

 DFS isn’t exactly the same as traditional sports betting, but it does involve money and sports.
 If you are interested in trying daily fantasy sports in Maryland, you’re in luck, as there are several sites available.
 This page has all the relevant information about what’s happening with DFS in the state, and if you’re new to daily fantasy sports, we’ll also walk you through how to get started entering DFS contests.

 Yes, daily fantasy sports contests are legal to play in Maryland.
 In fact, Maryland essentially confirmed the legality of DFS back in 2012 when lawmakers passed a bill clarifying that the state’s gambling laws did not apply to daily fantasy sports.
 Additional DFS regulations went into effect in 2017, adding a few more guidelines for DFS providers, although the state-imposed no licensing fees or revenue taxes.

 In 2021 came the passage of a new sports betting bill, HB 940, that also explicitly legalizes fantasy sports while adding guidelines for regulation, licensing fees, and taxation.
 As the law states, DFS sites must register with the gambling commission before doing business in Maryland.
 They must also pay 15% of their revenues as a tax for the privilege.

 In terms of oversight, the law places the regulation of the industry under the care of the Maryland State Lottery & Gaming Control Agency.
 The bill contains the following language: